rodrigosqrt3/Rtwalk/README.md

 ## Overview

-This package provides a implementation of the t-walk algorithm, as originally proposed by Christen & Fox (2010).
+This package provides an implementation of the t-walk algorithm, as originally proposed by Christen & Fox (2010).
 The t-walk is a robust, self-adjusting MCMC sampler, which means it does not require the tedious manual tuning of proposal parameters.
 It is designed to efficiently explore a wide range of target distributions, maintaining good performance even in high-dimensional or multimodal problems.

 ## Installation

-The stable version of `Rtwalk` is available on CRAN and can be installed with:
+The stable version of Rtwalk is available on CRAN and can be installed with:

 ```r
 install.packages("Rtwalk")